-As part of the project, important environmental and habitat work is taking place on‐and off‐corridor to deliver the project to the highest environmental standards.
-There are several key environmental projects taking place in the Vancouver/Burnaby area:
+As part of the Port Mann Highway 1 project, important environmental and habitat work is taking place on‐and off‐corridor to deliver the project to the highest environmental standards.
+This work has four main components: Enhancement, Compensation, Construction timing, Protection/Restoration.

 Protection of Wildlife

 There are many mammal species that could be encountered in the Fraser River such as harbor seals, California and Steller's sea lions, grey whales and killer whales.
 During the construction of the new Port Mann Bridge, timing of construction activities is the key measure for mitigating potential effects to marine mammals and their prey species.
 Instream activities, including pile driving, are restricted between March 1 and July 15th to protect eulachon and outmigrating juvenile salmon, which also mitigates for potential effects to seals and sea lions when they are most likely to be present in the river.
 When pile driving for the new Port Mann Bridge is occurring, vibratory hammers are the preferred method for in-river work.
 Impact hammering is used only selectively.
 The predominance of vibratory hammer use during pile driving is the key measure to reduce potential acoustic effects on marine mammals that may be present in the area during pile driving.